Feeling Hopeless Happens A Lot These Days So We Have To Know What To Do

 1. Discover the cause of the overwhelm or anxiety

 You can’t make a plan or think about solutions if you don’t know what you’re worried about.
 Get old-fashioned and put a pen to paper and make a list of the things that are making you feel overwhelmed.
 Once you have a list you can reference, then you can address how to handle each one.
 For example, if it’s the news, turn off the news for a while.
 If you are feeling frightened about finances or health, get really clear on who might be able to help you.
-There are a lot of people turning to financial programs to help them get through these scary times.
+There are a lot of people turning to finance programs to help them get through these scary times.
 Ignore the name, but Debtors Anonymous and other financial programs exist to help people find support and solutions for all kinds of money issues.
 If you’re worried about getting sick or the health of a child or loved one, do some research, call a doctor, and get the information you need to make you feel better.

 2. Acceptance is the answer to all my problems today

 You are asked to find acceptance in recovery because it allows you to shift your perspective and start thinking about solutions instead of just worrying about the problems or resentments.
 Accept whatever it is you are dealing with because you can’t change it.
 When the dialogue changes from, “This is too much,” or, “Why is this happening to me?” to, “This is happening so what can I do stay OK through it,” you’re moving in the right direction.
 Many people are struggling with finances and inflation – it’s a fact.
 When the conversation changes to how can we save more or earn more or who can chip in to help?
-Then, you’re moving into solution and with solution comes relief.
+Then, you’re moving into solution, and with solution comes relief.
 Relief is what we’re looking for here.
 If you have someone you love who is sick, join a support group and learn how to take care of yourself.
 We’re moving into action to feel better.

 3. Change your focus to conquer that hopeless feeling